Basis for the establishment of effective management of Yaguas II National Park

 achievements

-Conservation agreements were signed in eight (08) native communities at the Ampiyacu basin.
+Conservation agreements were signed in eight (08) native communities in the Ampiyacu watershed.

-The Sustainable Economic Activities Program (PAES for its acronym in Spanish) was followed up in nine (09) native communities with which agreements have been established with PROFONANPE and SERNANP in the Putumayo basin.
+The Sustainable Economic Activities Program (PAES) was followed up on in 17 CCNNs with which agreements have been established with Profonanpe and SERNANP in the Putumayo watershed.

-Conservation agreements were signed in eight (08) native communities at the Ampiyacu basin.
+Conservation agreements were signed in eight (08) native communities in the Ampiyacu watershed.

 We are transparent.
 We want to hear from you.